-We will support the victims of peer on peer abuse by thoroughly investigating the allegation and liaising with - or even deferring the investigation to - the community police officer.
-We will make a final decision about how to act on a case-by-case basis, and will follow our procedures stated within the Behaviour and Anti- Bullying policy.
+Any child experiencing peer on peer abuse should report the abuse to a member of staff, that member of staff will report the concern to the DSL.
+Children can also report peer on peer abuse to a member of the safeguarding team (posters around school for children to identify who these staff members are).
+We will support the victims of peer on peer abuse by thoroughly investigating the allegation and liaising with - or even deferring the investigation to - our linked police officer.
+All allegations of peer on peer abuse will be recorded on CPOMS.
+We will make a final decision about how to act on a case-by-case basis, and will follow our procedures stated within the Behaviour policy.